Performance management. Every company needs to do it. But not every company is doing it well.

 Employees need feedback that helps them improve.
 Employees are likely to be engaged when they receive effective feedback from their managers.
 That’s because helpful feedback fosters a culture of trust and supports employee growth.
 Ensure your feedback outlines tools and strategies for employees to improve.

 Research shows that fair performance evaluations are a top driver of engagement.
-That’s why leaders should prioritize honest and inclusive feedback.
+That’s why leaders should prioritize honest, inclusive, and ongoing feedback.
+Don’t save all your feedback for a once-a-year performance review.
+Instead, align, assess, and adjust regularly throughout the year.
 Ensure you communicate the “why” behind each evaluation and give employees the opportunity to voice their opinions too.

 Less than one-fifth of HR leaders believe their approach to performance management is effective right now, and 81 percent of leaders are changing their performance management system.
 A large shift is happening, and the best leaders leverage tech to navigate it.
 Here’s how performance management tools can help you:

-A robust goal feature helps teams set, track, and elevate goals to the entire organization.
-That way, every employee can see the big picture behind business objectives.
+A robust goal management software helps teams set, track, and elevate goals to the entire organization.
+That way, every employee can see—and contribute to—the big picture behind business objectives.

 One-on-one meeting software facilitates employee manager conversations, increasing clarity and communication.
 Leaders can launch a 1-on-1 anytime, from anywhere, and integrate goals and feedback for better conversations.

 A two-way feedback solution will help your employees become better team members and managers become better coaches.
 With flexible frameworks, employees and managers can ask for or provide feedback to grow in their role.

 To make strategic people decisions, leaders need to understand the overall state of their talent.
 With an intuitive talent review tool, leaders can elevate top performers and talent risk to take the right action and grow.